-And the change.com petition, organised by "Paris Burnt," notes that although New York's ball scene is mostly made up of people of colour and from the trans/queer community, the event lineup includes "NOT ONE PERSON from the documentary or the present THRIVING ballroom community and NO PERFORMERS OF COLOUR."
+And the change.com petition, organized by "Paris Burnt," notes that although New York's ball scene is mostly made up of people of color and from the trans/queer community, the event lineup includes "NOT ONE PERSON from the documentary or the present THRIVING ballroom community and NO PERFORMERS OF COLOR."

 A wider complaint, also laid down in the terms of the petition, stems from pre-existing concerns that the documentary exploited the Harlem ballroom community by not compensating its subjects.
 The petition demands that the film's award-winning director, Jennie Livingston, "pay retribution to the survivors and communities of the people [she] exploited in Paris is Burning with all future proceeds."

-When i-D asked BRIC about the current status of the event, the organisation's president, Leslie Schultz, responded:
+When i-D asked BRIC about the current status of the event, the organization's president, Leslie Schultz, responded:

 "BRIC has been listening to and learning from the online discussion about our programming of Paris Is Burning and the line-up we initially planned.
-BRIC is reaching out to local QTPOC organisations and individuals to help us consider programming changes.
-We will be announcing these changes to the line-up when they are finalised."
+BRIC is reaching out to local QTPOC organizations and individuals to help us consider programming changes.
+We will be announcing these changes to the line-up when they are finalized."